mittagessen/kraken/docs/ketos.rst

 .. code-block:: console

-   $ ketos train -i pretrain_best.mlmodel --warmup 5000 -f binary labelled.arrow
+   $ ketos train -i pretrain_best.mlmodel --warmup 5000 --freeze-backbone 1000 -f binary labelled.arrow

-It is recommended to use learning rate warmup (`warmup`) for at least one epoch to improve convergence of the pretrained model.
+It is necessary to use learning rate warmup (`warmup`) for at least a couple of epochs in addition to freezing the backbone (all but the last fully connected layer performing the classification) to have the model converge during fine-tuning.
+Fine-tuning models from pre-trained weights is quite a bit less stable than training from scratch or fine-tuning an existing model.
+As such it can be necessary to run a couple of trials with different hyperparameters to find workable ones.
+It is entirely possible that pretrained models do not converge at all even with reasonable hyperparameter configurations.

 Segmentation training
 ---------------------